dialogoo/Itera/README.md

-# Itera
+# ThumbsDown

 **Intelligent observability layer for human-AI conversations**

 ---

 ## ⚠️ Draft Notice
-This README is a temporary draft until the publication of the Itera methodology paper.
-Itera is an open project—suggestions, contributions, and collaborations are very welcome.
+This README is a temporary draft until the publication of the ThumbsDown methodology paper.
+ThumbsDown is an open project—suggestions, contributions, and collaborations are very welcome.

 ---

-## What is Itera?
+## What is ThumbsDown?

-Itera is an open-source observability layer for conversations between humans and LLMs or agents.
+ThumbsDown is an open-source observability layer for conversations between humans and LLMs or agents.
 It addresses a critical problem in AI feedback systems: traditional approaches capture biased samples, confuse correct responses with user error, and poison datasets—degrading agent quality over time.

 ## The Problem